Andrew P. Wilson

-Andrew P. Wilson (born 1886), was a British director, playwright, teacher, and actor.
 He acted as General Manager for the Abbey Theatre in Dublin, Ireland in 1914-15.
 There, he produced his own play, The Slough, about Irish poor.
 He was also one of the co-creators of the Scottish National Players (1921–1924).

 In 1924 he directed a series of silent films adapted from the golf stories of P.G.
 Wodehouse.
 The films featured actor Harry Beasley as a caddie who observes the humorous dramas of various golfers, thus providing a connective tissue between the short films.
 (In the short stories, this function is performed by The Oldest Member of a golfing club.)

 Wilson wrote radio plays for the BBC, including the series Sandy and Andy that ran between 1936 and 1947.